Saving Recipe Preparation Instructions

 For example, when you create a nutrition label, you shouldn’t have to re-input your recipe to understand your recipe costs.

-Preparation Instructions Optional
+How to Enter Preparation Instructions

 For production and preparation instructions, food businesses have all kinds of approaches.
 Usually, they’ll just keep a separate document that details the steps for someone else to follow.
 It helps to make it a checklist to make sure each step is completed – a classic solution for reducing errors.

-One step we took to put more of your recipe in one place is to allow you to enter recipe preparation instructions along with your recipe.
 Some users are nervous about including this because they are worried about their recipe getting out – we actually have a whole article on why you shouldn’t worry about your recipe.

 At one point we pitched that fact that ReciPal doesn’t ask for preparation instructions as a selling point, since your recipe is more secure if you only divulge the ingredients and not the full preparation instructions.
 But, that shouldn't be at the cost of tracking more documents.